canalplus/rx-player/doc/api/metaplaylist.md

     what is permitted.

-  - All its features have been tested on web applications, meaning that you have the guarantee everything will work on any browser, even IE11.
+  - All its features have been tested on web applications, meaning that you have the guarantee everything will work on most MSE-compatible browsers, even IE11.